-The controller alternately heats for a while then cools The bath is not stable and the duty cycle is not constant.
+The controller alternately heats for a while then cools

+The bath is not stable and the duty cycle is not constant.
-The proportional band being too narrow

-typically causes this oscillation.
-Increase the

-width of the proportional band until the

-temperature stabilizes as discussed in Section

-9.9, Proportional Band.
+The proportional band being too narrow typically causes this oscillation.
+Increase the width of the proportional band until the temperature stabilizes as discussed in Section 9.9, Proportional Band.

-The controller erratically heats then cools, If both the bath temperature and output power

-control is unstable do not vary periodically but in a very erratic

-manner, the problem may be excess noise in

-the system.
-Noise due to the control sensor

-should be less than 0.001 °C. However, if the

-probe has been damaged or has developed an intermittent short, erratic behavior may exist.

-The probe is located inside the stirrer motor

-cover.

-Check for a damaged probe or poor

-connection between the probe and bath.

-Intermittent shorts in the heater or controller

-electronic circuitry may also be a possible

-cause.
-Contact an Authorized Service Center

-(see Section 1.3) for assistance.

-The bath does not achieve low temperatures Too much heating or not enough cooling can cause this problem. • Check that the control indicator glows green showing that the controller is attempting to cool.
+Problem Causes and Solutions The controller erratically heats then cools, control is unstable If both the bath temperature and output power do not vary periodically but in a very erratic manner, the problem may be excess noise in the system.
+Noise due to the control sensor should be less than 0.001°C. However, if the probe has been damaged or has developed an intermittent short, erratic behavior may exist.
+The probe is located inside the stirrer motor cover. • Check for a damaged probe or poor connection between the probe and bath.
+Check the resistance between the probe pins and the sheath.
+They should be open.
+Intermittent shorts in the heater or controller electronic circuitry may also be a possible cause.
+Contact an Authorized Service Center (see Section 1.3, on page 5) for assistance.
+The bath does not achieve low temperatures Too much heating or not enough cooling can cause this problem. • Check that the control indicator glows green showing that the control- ler is attempting to cool.
 The heaters may be disabled as a test by temporarily removing the heater fuses.
-Insufficient cooling may be caused by lack of refrigerant.
+Insufficient cooling may be caused by lack of refrigerant in the system.
 Contact an Authorized Service Center for assistance.
-Moisture in bath fluid